Physician Assistants

 High School

 Since a physician assistant needs to be good with numbers and understand how the human body works, anyone interested in this job can begin preparing in high school by taking math and science classes, such as biology and chemistry, as well as health classes.
-English and social science classes, such as psychology, will also help you improve your communication skills and give you an understanding of people.
-Acceptance to a PA school is extremely rigorous.
-Get in the habit while in high school of earning high grades.
+English, foreign language, and social science classes, such as psychology, will also help you improve your communication skills and give you an understanding of people.
+Since it is difficult to get into PA school, be sure to work hard in high school to develop good study habits and earn high grades.

 Also, keep in mind that its not too early to gain some experience in the health care field.
 Many postsecondary institutions take into consideration an applicants hands-on experience when deciding whom to accept, so look for paid or volunteer positions in your community.